ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 You should place all requests to write data on the disk in a queue because of these two problems.
 Then each request should be performed separately.
 The OS takes care of this task.

 The kernel (see Figure 1-4) of the OS provides a mechanism for managing access to the hard drive.
 This mechanism is called [**file system**](https://en.wikipedia.org/wiki/File_system).
 Similarly, the OS manages access to all [**peripheral**](https://en.wikipedia.org/wiki/Peripheral) and internal devices of the computer.
-Besides kernel, there are special programs called device drivers (see Figure 1-4).
-They help the OS to control devices.
+Device drivers provide access to the hardware for OS and applications.

 We have mentioned peripheral and internal devices.
 What is the difference between them?
 Peripherals are all devices that are responsible for inputting, outputting, and storing data permanently.
 Here are the examples: